 Skip to contents

-Welcome to the world of glycoverse experiments!
-This vignette will walk you through the four distinct experiment types in the glyexp package: “glycomics”, “glycoproteomics”, “traitomics”, and “traitproteomics”.
-Think of these as different flavors of glycobiology data, each with their own personality and purpose.
-You can check what type your experiment is using get_exp_type().
+This vignette describes the four experiment types in glyexp: “glycomics”, “glycoproteomics”, “traitomics”, and “traitproteomics”.
+You can check your experiment type using get_exp_type().

 1. A label stored in the exp_type field of your experiment() object’s metadata